IBM/cp4ba-rapid-deployment/cp4ba-21-0-2/10createVMForRPA.md

-# Step 10: Optional: Create new VM for RPA & install IBM RPA
+# Step 10: Optional: Create new VSI for RPA & install IBM RPA

 ![Overview](images/overview10.jpg "Overview")

-1. Follow **[Create new VM for LDAP  &  install IBM SDS  &  import ldif file with users and groups](03createVMForLDAP.md)** to request a new VM.
+1. Follow **[Step 3: Create new VSI for LDAP, install IBM SDS & import ldif files with users and groups](03createVMForLDAP.md)** to request a new VSI.
 Please note the following differences:

-   - OS: should use Windows Server 2012 or Windows Server 2016
+   - OS: use Windows Server 2012 or Windows Server 2016
    - Private Security Group and Public Security Group: do NOT select anything, or the password of administrative user will not be created

-   After the VM is created, you can add "allow_all" to both security groups
+   After the VSI is created, you can add "allow_all" to both security groups

 2. Follow **[IBM RPA SaaS client installation document](https://www.ibm.com/docs/en/rpa/20.12?topic=installation-saas-client)** to install RPA SaaS client